 I will make one promise to you though:

-As I want this website to be as impartial as possible, I won’t be recommending any clinics or businesses.
-If any clinics ask to advertise on this site, I’ll politely refuse.
+As I want this website to be as impartial as possible, I won’t be recommending any specific clinics or businesses.

-The purpose of this site is to research and then publish prices.
-Nothing more and nothing less.
+The purpose of this article is to research and then publish prices, nothing more and nothing less.

-Below you’ll find a couple of photos showing my head.
+Below you’ll find a couple of photos showing my hair loss.

 As you can see, I have a receding hairline and also a growing bald spot on the crown.

-As a 36 year old male, this is quite typical for someone who has progressive male pattern baldness.
-My hair loss is neither severe nor mild.
+As a 38-year-old male, this is quite typical for someone who has progressive male pattern baldness.
+My hair loss is neither unusually severe nor mild.